 The Choeung Ek Genocidal Center is the most well known of the killing fields.
 As you wander around the property you’ll have an audioguide to explain what exactly you are looking at.
 You’ll hear stories from survivors.
 You’ll see the tree where children were picked up by their feet and then swung into the massive trunk, head first, killing them in front of their mothers.
 And you can see bits of clothing and bone fragments in the dirt all along the path.

 The tour ends at the Memorial Stupa that is filled with 8,000 skulls of the Cambodian people who were murdered here.
-You should most certainly visit this site to pay your respects to the people who lost their lives, but know that it is incredibly emotionally draining and may not be appropriate for children.
+You should most certainly visit this site to pay your respects to the people who lost their lives, and is but know that it is incredibly emotionally draining and may not be appropriate for children.

 #4.
 Pray for Good Luck at Wat Phnom